 It should come as no surprise that companies that lead in employee engagement are often some of the most successful and profitable companies.

 According to Gallup, just 13% of employees are engaged at their jobs.

-But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that will pay dividends for your organization.
+But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that pays many dividends for these organizations.

 1. CarMax Makes Hard Times Easier on Employees

 The recession in 2008 made for tough times for companies and their employees across the globe.

 But instead of saving money for the company by cutting employee benefits, perks, and recognition programs — and frankly, employees themselves with layoffs — CarMax decided to go in the exact opposite direction.

 During the 2008 recession, CarMax and its president and CEO Tom Folliard decided to invest more heavily in employee programs.